Today we are going to test the Arduino compiler, by doing a series of simple tests to see how smart it is at making optimizations in our code.

 }

-Here, it has not been able to remove the loop even though the result is not being used anywhere after the calculation.
+Here no, it has not been able to eliminate the loop even though the result is not being used anywhere after the calculation.

 benchmark 1000000: 0 681200us

-The reason is that the random() function is complex enough for the compiler not to know what it does.
+The reason is that the random() function is complex enough that the compiler doesn’t know what it does.
 We know that it basically returns a number.
-But the compiler determines what that function does.
-So, it plays it safe and does not remove it.
+But the compiler cannot determine what that function does.
+So it plays it safe, and doesn’t remove it.

 While we’re at it, let’s try another case.
-It is common among more experienced programmers that decremental loops (i—) are faster than incremental loops (i++)
+It is common among more veteran programmers that decremental loops (i—) are faster than incremental loops (i++)

 void benchmark()